Trump lawyers argue former President did not incite riots by telling supporters to 'fight like hell' - KION546

 Trump lawyers argue former President did not incite riots by telling supporters to ‘fight like hell’

-Former President Donald Trump’s legal team accused House Democrats of engaging in “political theater” and argued that the upcoming Senate impeachment trial is unconstitutional because Trump is no longer President.
+Donald Trump’s legal team accused House Democrats Monday of engaging in “political theater” and argued that the upcoming Senate impeachment trial is unconstitutional because Trump is no longer President.

 LIVE UPDATES: Trump’s second impeachment trial starts Tuesday

-“Instead of acting to heal the nation, or at the very least focusing on prosecuting the lawbreakers who stormed the Capitol, the Speaker of the House and her allies have tried to callously harness the chaos of the moment for their own political gain.”
+“Instead of acting to heal the nation, or at the very least focusing on prosecuting the lawbreakers who stormed the Capitol, the Speaker of the House and her allies have tried to callously harness the chaos of the moment for their own political gain,” the brief states.

-In his speech on January 6, Trump told the crowd to “fight like hell.”
+The House managers will have an opportunity to push back on the Trump team’s latest round of pretrial arguments.

+On Monday, they filed their response to Trump team’s initial pretrial brief, rebutting claims that both the former President and most Senate Republicans are making that the trial itself is unconstitutional.

+Specifically, the brief filed Monday claims that Trump urged those gathered on January 6 to be peaceful and argues that his call for the crowd to “fight like hell,” was not meant to be taken literally.

-“And if you don’t fight like hell, you’re not going to have a country anymore,” Trump said.
+“And if you don’t fight like hell, you’re not going to have a country anymore,” Trump said at the time.

-In their brief, Trump’s lawyers argued that Trump’s speech about fighting was metaphorical and he did not call for any violence.

 “Of the over 10,000 words spoken, Mr. Trump used the word ‘fight’ a little more than a handful of times and each time in the figurative sense that has long been accepted in public discourse when urging people to stand and use their voices to be heard on matters important to them; it was not and could not be construed to encourage acts of violence,” Trump’s lawyers wrote.